Warning: Excessive Schmoopiness

 "I don't…know."
 He stares unseeingly for a moment.
 "I guess I thought maybe a boy, especially the first time it kicked.
 I mean, that's why Abed named it Punchkicker."

 "She can be a Punchkicker if she wants.
 Or Kickpuncher.
 She can do anything.
-She's ours," she beams.
+She's ours."
+She beams, unable to contain her joy.

-Annie frowns at him quietly, curling her fingers around his forearm and brushing soothingly.
+Annie frowns at him quietly, curling her fingers around his forearm and brushing soothingly, just the way she knows he likes.
 "What is it, Jeff, really?"

 Jeff swallows the fear thick in his throat.
 "I think I might be nervous."
 He breathes a little frenzied laugh.
 "Ridiculous, right?"